poissonconsulting/term/cran-comments.md

 * This is a resubmission of a new release.

+> Thanks, no need to single quote the function name, simply write coef().
+For the object names, pleese use undirected quotes.

+Done.

 > Please add \value to .Rd files and explain the functions results in the documentation. (tindex.Rd)

 Done.